Obituaries

 Several online obituary indexes are available for St. Louis newspapers and they are outlined on other pages on this website.
 The St. Louis Public Library has an index for the St. Louis Post-Dispatch and the St. Louis Argus.
 Mercantile Library has an index to news articles for the St. Louis Globe-Democrat, but this does not start until 1931.

 The Watchman Advocate newspaper has obituaries for St. Louis County residents.
 This weekly newspaper started publication about 1881, after the separation of the City and County in 1876.
-Volunteers in the History and Genealogy Department at St. Louis County Library Headquarters are indexing this publication.
+Volunteers in the Emerson History and Genealogy Center at St. Louis County Library Clark Family Branch are indexing this publication.

 How to Locate an Obituary